 If you couldn’t tell already, we think 529 plans are an ideal way to save for college.
 When it comes to picking a particular 529 plan, you have a lot of options.
 Each state, plus the District of Columbia, administers its own plans, and you can choose whichever one appeals to you.

-You don’t have to choose the state you live in, or the state in which you think your child will attend college.
+While your home state should be a consideration, you don’t have to choose the state you live in, or the state in which you think your child will attend college.
 If you live in California, for example, you could enroll in Nevada’s plan, and then eventually use the money to send your child to school in New York.
 For helpful breakdowns of each state’s 529 plan, visit Saving for College.

 The only exception is if you choose a “prepaid tuition plan,” which lets you lock in today’s tuition at public schools in your state.
-Since these aren’t very flexible, however, we generally don’t recommend them.
+Since these aren’t very flexible, however, we generally don’t suggest using them.
 By choosing a regular 529 plan, your child can use the money for Qualified Higher Education Expenses at any eligible institution — no matter which state sponsored the plan.

 In addition to reading reviews and analyzing investment options, you should also consider these factors when selecting your plan: